 Types of compensation we can award

-The Financial Conduct Authority (FCA) Dispute Resolution Rules say that we can make an award of such amount that is considered fair compensation for any or all of the following types of awards:
+The Financial Conduct Authority (FCA) Dispute Resolution Rules say we can make an award of an amount we consider fair compensation for any or all of the following types of award:

 - money awards